siavash-saki/tesspy/README.md

 6. Update documentation
 7. Pull Request

-If you have any idea or question, feel free to open an issue.
+If you have any ideas or questions, feel free to open an issue.

 ## Acknowledgements